Zade222/SpriteShrink/README.md

 ### Installation

-Pre-compiled binaries for supported platforms will be made available on the [releases page](https://github.com/Zadeis/sprite_shrink/releases) (link will be updated upon first release).
+Pre-compiled binaries for supported platforms will be made available on the [releases page](https://github.com/Zadeis/sprite_shrink/releases).

 Alternatively, you can build SpriteShrink from source: